NicklasXYZ/generative-art/README.md

 ## PDF to PNG

-For inclusion in the documentation pdf files can be converted to pngs using the ´convert´ commandline utility using the following command:
+For inclusion in the documentation, pdf files should be converted to pngs using the ´convert´ commandline utility:

 ```
 convert -verbose -density 300 output1.pdf -sharpen 0x0.1 -colorspace RGB output1.png